bknie1/Practice-Web/Readme.md

 ```
 Serves as a catch-all, **default route**.
 This way, if we receive a request we aren't familiar with or ready to handle, we can default to this Splat/Star route.
 For example, a formatted 404 page.

 Must be placed last in our route list because we iterate top down.
-Because its a catch all/wildcard, if this default route is first, it will always be valid, and we won't reach the other potential routes. **The default route should always be the last route in our list of routes**.
+Because its a catch all/wildcard, if this default route is first, it will always be valid, and we won't reach the other potential routes.

+**Route order matters!
+The default route should always be the last route in our list of routes**.

 ###### Route Parameters
 We can pass custom arguments to a route to reduce route repetition and instead use logic to serve the user.